-The proposed budget filed by the board with the board secretary and the time and place for the public hearing on the proposed budget is published in a newspaper designated for official publication in the school district.
-It is the responsibility of the board secretary to publish the proposed budget and public hearing information at least 10 days, but no more than 20 days, prior to the public hearing.
+The proposed budget filed by the board with the board secretary and the time and place for the public hearing on the proposed budget is published in a newspaper designated for official publication in the district.
+It is the responsibility of the board secretary to publish the proposed budget and public hearing information at least 10 but no more than 20 days prior to the public hearing.

 The board may amend the budget for the fiscal year in the event of unforeseen circumstances.
 The amendment procedures will follow the procedures for public review and adoption of the original budget by the board outlined in these policies.

 It is the responsibility of the superintendent and the board secretary to bring any budget amendments necessary to the attention of the board to allow sufficient time to file the amendment with the county auditor no later than May 31st of each year.
-Prior to the board approving the amendment, the board secretary will publish the proposed budget amendment and public hearing information at least 10 days, but no more than 20 days, prior to the public hearing.

 Adopted: 6/70